A comparison of maximum likelihood and absolute moments for the estimation of Hurst exponents in a stationary framework: Abstract

 \section{Abstract}

 The absolute-moment method is widespread for estimating the Hurst exponent of a fractional Brownian motion $X$.
 But this method is biased when applied to a stationary version of $X$, in particular an inverse Lamperti transform of $X$, with a linear time contraction of parameter $\theta$.
-We present an adaptation of the absolute-moment method to this framework and we compare it to the maximum likelihood method, with simulations.
+We present an adaptation of the absolute-moment method to this framework and we compare it to the maximum likelihood method, with simulations and an application to a financial time series.
 While it appears that the maximum-likelihood method is more accurate than the adapted absolute-moment estimation, this last method is not uninteresting for two reasons: it makes it possible to confirm visually that the model is well specified and it is computationally more performing.

 \keywords{fractional Brownian motion, Hurst exponent, Lamperti transform, maximum likelihood, stationary process}